Leocaruso515/Final-Project/README.md

 ### Why Use Pytest for Testing?
 `pytest` was chosen because it provides an efficient and structured approach to unit testing.
 It allows for automated test execution, ensuring that core functionalities remain intact as the project evolves.
 Additionally, it is easy to integrate and widely used in professional Python development environments.

+Use of AI-Based Tools

+For this final project, AI-based tools such as ChatGPT, GitHub Copilot, and Bing Chat were used to enhance productivity and assist in code development.
+However, the essence of the work remains my own, reflecting the knowledge and skills acquired throughout the course.
+These tools were used as amplifiers rather than substitutes for my own effort and understanding.

+As per academic integrity guidelines, any AI-assisted code has been properly cited in the comments of the source code.
+Failure to cite such tools would constitute a violation of the academic integrity code

 The **Store Profit Calculator** is a useful financial analysis application designed for entrepreneurs and small business owners.
 By accepting input of important financial figures, the software computes profit margins, tax adjustments, revenue projections, and others.
 With a solid underpinning of **modular functions and automated testing**, the project is both trustworthy and maintainable for future enhancements.